 We may be wrong; it’s early days, and what’s the point of research if you already know how it ends?
 (Kind of like a good mini-series).
 But we know, at a minimum, that when household formation changes, especially from plus one to single person household, media consumption goes up.
 TV consumption by recently divorced men who are feeling skyrockets, as does listening to podcasts.
 What other differences are there with Solos?

 I, personally, have a pet theory that Netflix is the new Xanax – a nearly psycho-pharmacological, and certainly epidemic, method of self-soothing.
 Think it over before you dismiss that out of hand.

 3. What Solos need to stay healthy

-What do Solos do after knee surgery, and can’t even stand up long enough to do their own dishes?
-If they break an arm, and they can’t get own pants on, much less shower?
+What do solo dwellers do after knee surgery, and can’t even stand up long enough to do their own dishes?
+If they break an arm, and they can’t get their own pants on, much less shower?
 When they run a high fever, or get the flu, or poison ivy, or food poisoning, what’s different about the way they manage?
 Are their strategies different?
 Do they need different services or products?
 Who gets their medicine – or your chicken soup – when they can’t get out of bed?